You will notice

 Confusion

-This can be a result of the toxins in the bloodstream, although there may
+This can be a result of the toxins in the bloodstream, which may be

 Twitching